 NEW BEGINNINGS...

-RESPECT, COMMITMENT AND VALUES Today we stand at the dawning of a new age.
+RESPECT.
+COMMITMENT AND VALUES Today we stand at the dawning of a new age.
 Our society has been immersed in a myriad of social, political and economical challenges that provide the opportunity to rethink postures and reformulate strategies.
 Solid convictions and well established foundations become integral in the development of proactive initiatives.
 It is under this premise that the School of Architecture at the Pontifical Catholic University of Puerto Rico is conceived.
 In a very short time, the School has proclaimed its place within our community as a mechanism for cultural awareness, where the principles by which our faith is founded and a deep sense of responsibility to the craft, reconceived within the profession to a much deeper and extensive context.
 Rooted on the principles of Catholicism, and guided by a conscious approach to our territory within the framework of a globalized society, the School of Architecture stems to become a pioneer in providing an ecology of learning reaching further than traditional academia.
-All encompassing in nature, the School conceives the education of the architect through a sense of completeness, grounded by a strong sense of responsibility, and committed to the formulation of innovation through technological resources; it promises to reformulate the profession of architecture is construed, while deeply embedded in our territory and surrounding community, cannot be bound by physical boundaries.
+All encompassing in nature, the School conceives the education of the architect through a sense of completeness, grounded by a strong sense of responsibility, and committed to the formulation of innovation through technological resources; it promises to reformulate the profession of architecture through entrepreneurship and inter-disciplinary discourse in ways previously unattainable by traditional methods.
+The vision by which the School of Architecture is construed, while deeply embedded in our territory and surrounding community. cannot be bound by physical boundaries.
 It is conceived as a matter of compromise to our local structure, but with a broader mandate to spread knowledge and the guiding principles of our Faith with unrelenting force, capturing the essence of a global culture, and provoking collective awareness.
 By virtue of all the hard work that has gone into the creation of our world-class Bachelor of Architecture Program, and with the highest sense of anticipation as to what the future shall bring, it is with great pleasure that I present the Pontifical Catholic University, and the School of Architecture, to all willing to join us in what promises to be one of the most innovative and solid academic experiences in offering.
 May our Faith become the pinnacle of our existence, shedding light into our hearts and our minds, with respect, commitment, values and a never-ending sense of innovation for the benefit of all.
 Jorge Iván Vélez-Arocho President